klaundal/lompe/README.rst

 Lompe papers
 ============
-Main Lompe paper that describes the technique: `Local Mapping of Polar Ionospheric Electrodynamics <https://doi.org/10.1029/2022JA030356>`_
+- Main Lompe paper that describes the technique: `Local Mapping of Polar Ionospheric Electrodynamics <https://doi.org/10.1029/2022JA030356>`_
+- Paper about the Lompe code: `The Lompe code: A Python toolbox for ionospheric data analysis <https://doi.org/10.1029/2022JA030356>`_

 Funding
 =======